 rules/ directory under

-rules base available named example.
+the rules base available is named example.

 To make a rule base be used by default in queries,

 @default on a separate line to the rule base.

 To deactivate the default rules,

 The rules can safely be updated at any time by running

 vespa-deploy prepare again.

 If there are errors in the rule bases, they will not be updated,

 and the errors will be reported on the command line.

 Using multiple rule bases

-and choose between them in the query, and rules may also include each other.
+and choose between them in the query.

+Rules may also include each other.

 This is useful to organize larger sets of rules,

 to experiment with variants of the rule set in new bases which includes the standard base,

 or to use different sets of rules for different use cases.

 To include one rule base in another,

 @include(rulebasename) on a separate line,

 The result will be the same as if the included rule base were copied in to the location of the include line.

 If a condition is defined in both bases, the one from the including base will be used.

 It is also possible to refer to the same-named condition in an included rule base

 For example, this rule base adds some more categories to the category definition

 @defaulton a separate line in the rule base.
 To use another rule base, add rules.rulebase=[rulebasename] to the query.

 Using a finite state automaton